Anmakulaku/Memory-Game/README.md

 ## Rules

-Open more cards, find the same emojis.
+Open two cards, find the same emojis.
 You win if you find all of them!

 # Live: